T-net/finmark/README.md

 Deploying requires SSH access to the server.
 It's highly recommended that you use RSA keys instead of username+password access.

 ```
 ssh-add -K ~/Keys/finmark-website.pem
 ```

-Push changes to branch (finmark/develop for production, check config/deploy/production).
+Push changes to branch:
+- finmark/develop for staging (check config/deploy/staging)
+- finmark/production for production (check config/deploy/production)

 Deployment is handled by [Capistrano](https://capistranorb.com/), and requires you to have `ruby` configured on your local machine.

 To deploy to a server, use the following command from your local terminal:

 ```
 cap <production|staging> deploy
+cap staging deploy
 cap production deploy
 ```